Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 The objectives of this summary report are to:

 - Present a clear overview of the 2026 BPR submissions process, from initiation through to reporting;
-- Identify the key tasks and sub-processes required to manage and meet MDBA’s legislative obligations;
+- Identify the key tasks and sub-processes required to manage and meet MDBA's legislative obligations;
 - Highlight user needs, content handling requirements, and key process features that will inform solution design and implementation;
 - Provide a reference point for internal engagement and planning;
 - Support alignment between business process requirements and supporting technology systems.